Shayshez/EuroScope/Expander/README.md

 **Firmware Update:**

-I'm using ST-LINK V2 (Same program as Mutable Instruments modules) with ST-LINK Utility software on Windows Environment.
+I'm using ST-LINK V2 with ST-LINK Utility software on Windows Environment.
-You can find HEX file on this repo (here)
+You can find hex file on this repo ([here](Firmware%20-%20Open%20DSO150))